rongduo/photorealistic_inrinsic_dataset/readme.md

 ## Contact
-If you have any questions, please feel free to email me: `yujiew.cn@gmail.com`.
+If you have any questions, please feel free to contact us via email: `yujiew.cn@gmail.com`.